JamesJHPark/Travel-Destination-Builder/README.md

 and this will help improve cohesion of the MainFrame class.

 ## Phase 4: Task 3
-- I have identified that there was tight coupling in the FormPanel class of the UI package associated with multiple FormListener interfaces (FormListener, FormListenerAdd, FormListenerEnter, FormListenerLoad, FormListenerRemove, FormListenerSave).
-I realized I had 6 interfaces that essentially specified the same behavior.
-Thus, all of these 6 interfaces could be dealt with by just having a single FormListener interface and set this as the sole FormListener in my FormPanel class to eliminate the need of multiple associations of FormListener interfaces within FormPanel class.
-This would help to resolve cohesion in my code.
+- I have identified there were multiple associations to the FormListener interfaces (FormListener, FormListenerAdd, FormListenerEnter, FormListenerLoad, FormListenerRemove, FormListenerSave) within my FormPanel class.
+I realized all of these 6 interfaces essentially specified the same behavior.
+Thus, all of these 6 interfaces could be dealt with by just having a single FormListener interface and set this the sole FormListener interface in my FormPanel class to eliminate the need of separate associations with all the 6 FormListener interfaces within FormPanel class.
+This would help to improve cohesion in my code of FormPanel class as well.

-## Phase 4: Task 3
-- I also removed the Singleton class from the project as this was not necessary in the application of my program, and this would reduce coupling between my classes (originally, this would have created coupling among the Singleton Class, MainFrame class and TextPanel class as
-I passed the singleton instance of DreamVacation and list of destinations in these classes in prior commits - but I decided to implement adding/removing X to/from Y (destination(s) to the DreamVacation list) in the MainFrame class alone).